The Pros and Cons of an HOA

 • Garage Sales: About 20 years ago, yard sales were an American tradition.
 Every Saturday, on just about every corner, there were “garage sale” signs and sales.
 That culture has changed in much of the country, and those signs are becoming less common.
 Instead, many HOAs are putting on Neighborhood Garage Sales where everyone in the neighborhood is encouraged to have a yard sale on a specific day.
 This can bring in many potential buyers and be a serious money-maker for many who participate.

 • Neighborhood Standards: This can be positive or negative, depending on how you view it.
-An HOA board of directors can make a basic standard of living that prohibits specific actions or caring for a property.
-Examples include setting a noise curfew, not allowing cars to park on the street, lawn standards, or how bright a light can be on a house.
+An HOA members or board of directors can make community rules or basic standard of living that prohibits specific actions.
+Examples include setting a noise curfew, not allowing cars to park on the street, snow removal, lawn standards, or how bright a light can be on a house.
 Additionally, HOA fees cover road maintenance, street lights, security, and landscaping in public areas.

 • Sense of Community: An HOA, if done correctly, can create a sense of community and belonging.
 Some HOAs will sponsor events such as a summer BBQ, back-to-school activities, or a golf tournament.